-We are thrilled that your student has chosen to study abroad.
+We are thrilled that your student has chosen to study abroad!
 The importance of an international education in our increasingly globally connected world cannot be understated.
-Studying abroad is often one of the most rewarding and transformative experiences a student will have during their college years and a high impact way to gain intercultural competencies, and develop confidence and independence.
+Studying abroad is often one of the most rewarding and transformative experiences a student will have during their college years, offering an impactful way to gain intercultural competencies, develop confidence, and boost independence.
 Students who participate in study abroad programs acquire skills and new perspectives that make them more competitive in achieving their professional goals.
 The staff in the International Programs Center at UNCG is here to assist and support your student throughout the entire study abroad process so that they receive the maximum benefit.

 While we encourage students to take ownership of the preparations for their international experience*, we understand that support from parents and family members is an important part of ensuring success.
 With that in mind, we have created these Parent and Family FAQs to address some of the most frequent questions we receive.

 We thank you for being a part of your student’s journey.
 If you have questions or concerns that are not addressed here, please do not hesitate to contact us.

 UNCG International Programs Center

 *The Education Abroad staff are here to assist and support your student, but advisers must adhere to federal student-privacy regulations and therefore when possible, questions from parents should be communicated to International Programs Center staff through the student.
 An important part of the study abroad process is establishing independence and personal accountability.
 Ultimately, it is each student's responsibility to adhere to deadlines, attend pre-departure meetings, and to read all communications regarding their program.

 Every student who hopes to succeed in the global economy should study abroad.
 Studying abroad offers students competitive advantages and cross-cultural competence that open up a wealth of immediate personal and long-term professional opportunities.

 THE STUDY ABROAD EXPERIENCE: